Ask Me: Can You Recommend a Big Dayhike in the Grand Canyon?

 What is total distance from South Kaibab to Grandview Point?
 And is there any water, at all, along the entire route?

 That’ll be an awesome, big Grand Canyon dayhike.
-I would go South Kaibab Trailhead to Grandview Trailhead: Get on the South Kaibab really early, before the crowds, and watch sunrise as you’re walking down.
+I would go South Kaibab Trailhead to Grandview Trailhead: Get on the South Kaibab really early, before the crowds, and you’ll be walking downhill looking out over the canyon bathed in glorious dawn light.
 You’ll cruise much of the Tonto Trail walking east, though there are some slower sections.
 The hardest leg is going from Cottonwood Creek up to Horseshoe Mesa: It’s pretty steep and the trail consists of mostly broken rocks, which is a good reason for going up it instead of down (in the other direction).
 Going up the Grandview has much better footing and, while steep, isn’t as hard.
 Plus, if you went up the South Kaibab, the best views are usually behind you, but going up the Grandview zigzags enough that you have killer views going uphill.

 It’s 29.2 miles from South Kaibab Trailhead to Grandview Trailhead, and you’re probably doing about a cumulative 4,000 feet of elevation gain and loss (or loss and gain, as it were).
 There are four water sources along the route, only one of them a reliably year-round source; but in spring, it’s likely all will be flowing.
 Ask the backcountry office at the park if they have recent reports.
 You’ll see more photos and planning info at thebigoutside.com/dropping-into-the-grand-canyon-a-four-day-hike-from-grandview-point-to-the-south-kaibab-trail.